TBD9rain/quick_ref/systemverilog.md

 - `x`, an unkown logic value
 - `z`, a high-impedance state

-Data types are categorized as either singolar or aggregate.
+Data types are categorized as either singular or aggregate.
 A singular variable or expression represents a single value, symbol, or handle.
 An aggregate varibale or expression represents a set or collection of singular values.
 Unpacked structure, unpacked union, or unpacked array are of aggregated vraibles.
 Others are of singular variables.

 ## Basic data types